 The study started with the Capability Building.
 Collaborators, who are license physics teachers, were briefed with WBT strategy- theoretical background, features of the strategy and how it will be delivered in a classroom setting.
 Then, research collaborators developed the Lesson Guides (LG) in electric circuits as WBT lessons.
-These lesson guides consist of activity sets or teaching approaches which cater four chambers of the brain following Hermann Brain Dominance Theory.
+These lesson guides consist of activity sets or teaching approaches that cater to four chambers of the brain following the Hermann Brain Dominance Theory.
 The template includes the following features:

 - a.
 Objectives of the lesson

 - b.
 Topic/Subject Matter

 - c.
 Procedure:

 - i.
-Pretest (five-item multiple choice)
+Pretest (five-item multiple-choice)

 - ii.
-Lesson proper in WBT approach
+Lesson proper in the WBT approach

 - iii.
 Manual work

-- iv.
+iv.
 Group work

-vi.
-Posttest (five-item multiple choice test)
+- v.
+Practical Display - vi.
+Posttest (five-item multiple-choice test)

-Collaborators conducted teaching demo with their lesson guides of WBT strategy.
-Teaching demonstration phase ensures that the flaws of prepared LG were addressed prior to the conduct of actual classroom teaching.
-Physics instructors/professors who were handling or have taught circuit classes were invited to observe and give comments/ suggestions for the improvement of WBT lesson guides.
-There were suggestions and minor revisions raised in which collaborators and researcher agreed and thus LG was modified.
+Collaborators conducted a teaching demo with their lesson guides of the WBT strategy.
+The teaching demonstration phase ensures that the flaws of prepared LG were addressed before the conduct of actual classroom teaching.
+Physics instructors/professors who were handling or have taught circuit classes were invited to observe and give comments/suggestions for the improvement of WBT lesson guides.
+There were suggestions and minor revisions raised in which collaborators and researcher agreed, and thus LG was modified.
 Capability building activity ended with all the evaluators favorably endorsing the use of WBT learning guides for STEM circuit classes.

-The DIRECT pretest was first given in a 4 weeks gap before the implementation of posttest to avoid retention problem.
-The collaborators implemented LG to STEM physics classes and DIRECT posttest was administered at the end of the two weeks intervention.
+The DIRECT pretest was first given in a four weeks gap before the implementation of the posttest to avoid retention problems.
+The collaborators implemented LG to STEM physics classes, and the DIRECT posttest was administered at the end of the two weeks of intervention.
 To further verify the effectiveness of the approach, a comparative study was conducted.
 One electric circuit class, composed of science major education students, was taken as the control group.
 The DIRECT pretest was given to them before a traditional method of discussions and posttest after covering the whole circuit topic.

-Development and implementation of Perception Survey Instrument
+Development and Implementation of Perception Survey Instrument

 A survey instrument was developed to assess the perceptions of the students on the conduct of WBT.
 Each statement was constructed in such a way that it could address specific brain quadrant or target a specific learning area.
-Sample item is the statement "The teacher provided an environment where you can listen and share ideas with your classmates" which addresses quadrant C, the interpersonal and emotional aspect.
+A sample item is a statement "The teacher provided an environment where you can listen and share ideas with your classmates," which addresses quadrant C, the interpersonal and emotional aspect.
 Further, each statement or item in the survey was subjected to content validation through consultations with collaborators and physics teachers who willfully gave their comments.
 Common and sensible suggestions were taken into consideration in drafting the final survey items.